 Funny but true…

-You can’t go wrong with a t-shirt for your woodworker.
-And this shirt says it all when it comes to how some projects go.
+You can go right with a t-shirt for your woodworker.
+And this shirt says it all regarding how some projects go.

 Gift Guide